diem/off-chain-reference/specs/travel_rule_data_exchange.md

 * `settled` - Payment has been settled on chain and funds delivered to the subaddress
 * `abort` - Indicates the actor wishes to abort this payment, instead of settling it.
 * `pending_review` - Payment is pending review.
 * `soft_match` - Actor's KYC data resulted in a soft-match.
-The VASP associated with this actor must send all available KYC information via the KYCObject field of `additional_kyc_data` in order to clear the soft match.
+The VASP associated with this actor should send any available KYC information which may clear the soft-match via the KYCObject field of `additional_kyc_data`.
 If not sent within SLA window, this transaction will be aborted.

 **Valid Status Transitions**.
 Each side of the transaction is only allowed to mutate their own status (sender or receiver), and upon payment creation may only set the status of the other party to `none`.
-Subsequently, each party may only modify their own state to a higher or equal state in the order `none`, (`needs_kyc_data`, `needs_recipient_signature`, `abort`, `pending_review`, `soft_match`), (`ready_for_settlement`, `abort`), and `settled`.
+Subsequently, each party may only modify their own state to a higher or equal state in the order `none`, (`needs_kyc_data`, `needs_recipient_signature`, `abort`, `pending_review`), (`soft_match`, `ready_for_settlement`, `abort`), and `settled`.
 A status of `abort` and `settle` is terminal and must not be changed.
 As a consequence of this ordering of valid status updates once a transaction is in a `ready_for_settlement` state by both parties it cannot be aborted any more and can be considered final from the point of view of the off-chain protocol.
 It is therefore safe for a VASP sending funds to initiate an On-Chain payment to settle an Off-chain payment after it observed the other party setting their status to `ready_for_settlement` and it is also willing to go past this state.

 A state of `pending_review` may exist due to manual review.
 This state may result in any of `soft_match`, `ready_for_settlement`, or `abort`.

 A state of `soft_match` requires that the VASP associated with this actor must send all available KYC data via `additional_kyc_data`.
-After human review of this data, this state may result in any of `ready_for_settlement` or `abort`.
+After human review of this data, this state may result in any of `ready_for_settlement` or `abort` (`abort` if the soft-match was unable to be cleared).
 If data is not received within a reasonable SLA (suggested to be 24 hours), this state will result in `abort`.
+The party who needs to provide KYC data is also allowed to `abort` the transaction at any point if they do not have additional KYC data or do not wish to supply it.

 Previous: [Command Sequencing](command_sequencing.md)